houses flooded

 Zurich is a signatory of the 'United for disaster resilience' statement, the insurance industry’s statement in support of disaster risk reduction.
 Zurich has also made a voluntary commitment to the 'Insurance industry commitments to build disaster resilience and promote sustainable development.'
 Zurich and the Z Zurich Foundation, alongside many other Alliance member organizations, are signatories to the Principles for Locally Led Adaptation.

 To achieve large scale impact, knowledge needs to be turned into practical solutions and used to inform large-scale programs.
-The Alliance brings together specialists in each of these areas with the aim of improving community resilience to flooding.
-This is a true collaboration.
-Rather than simply donating money for conducting research and implementing community programs in isolation, Zurich and the Z Zurich Foundation work together with other Alliance members, through a set of work streams.
-Coordination across the work streams, akin to executive leadership teams in a business organization, helps avoid silos.
-Team leaders are accountable to the Alliance’s management team – senior representatives from all member organizations, similar to a board of directors.
+The Alliance brought together specialists in each of these areas with the aim of improving community resilience to flooding.
+This was a true collaboration.
+Rather than simply donating money for conducting research and implementing community programs in isolation, Zurich and the Z Zurich Foundation worked together with other Alliance members, through a set of work streams.
+Coordination across the work streams, akin to executive leadership teams in a business organization, helped avoid silos.
+Team leaders were accountable to the Alliance’s management team – senior representatives from all member organizations, similar to a board of directors.

 The advocacy objective is to improve policy at global, national or sub-national level and to increase and equitably disburse funding for climate-smart, risk-informed development with a focus on pre-event flood resilience.
 The Alliance encourages effective public policy to include resilience-building aspects and aims to mainstream development based on risk-informed decision-making.